yugabyte/yugabyte-db/architecture/design/ysql-tablet-colocation.md

 We decided to use single RocksDB for entire tablet.
 This is because:
 * It enables us to leverage code that was written for postgres system tables.
 Today, all postgres system tables are colocated on a single tablet in master and uses a single RocksDB.
 We can leverage a lot of that code.
 * We may hit other scaling limits with multiple Rocksdb.
-For example, it’s possible that having 1 million RocksDBs (1000 DBs, with 1000 tables per DB) will cause other side effects.
+For example, it's possible that having 1 million RocksDBs (1000 DBs, with 1000 tables per DB) will cause other side effects.

 ### Create and Drop DB / Table

 #### Create Database
 When a DB is created with `colocated=true`, catalog manager will need to create a tablet for this database.
-Catalog manager’s NamespaceInfo and TableInfo objects will need to maintain colocated property.
+Catalog manager's NamespaceInfo and TableInfo objects will need to maintain colocated property.

-Today, tablet’s `RaftGroupReplicaSuperBlockPB` has a `primary_table_id`.
+Today, tablet's `RaftGroupReplicaSuperBlockPB` has a `primary_table_id`.
 For system tables, this is the table ID of sys catalog table.
 Primary table ID seems to be used in two ways:
 Rows of primary table ID are not prefixed with table ID while writing to RocksDB.
 All other table rows are prefixed with cotable ID.
 Remote bootstrap client checks that tablet being bootstrapped has a primary table.
-(It’s not clear why it needs this).
+(It's not clear why it needs this).

 Since there is no “primary table” in a colocated DB, we have two options:
 Make this field optional.
-We’ll need to check some dependencies like remote bootstrap to see if this is possible.
+We'll need to check some dependencies like remote bootstrap to see if this is possible.
 Create a dummy table for the database and make that the primary table.

 Tablet creation requires a Schema and partition range to be specified.
 In this case, Schema will empty and partition range will be [-infinity, infinity).